protocol/research-website/content/posts/202108-consensuslab/index.md

 ## Problems of interest

 The work areas and problems of interest for ConsensusLab are driven and practically defined by its motivating use case: being the driving engine behind Web3.
-These led us to identify three vertical pillars of ConsensusLab research: **scaling by sharding, scaling consensus proper, and scalable execution. **These are supported by research considerations that are pervasive in all of our work: **security, decentralisation, and correctness of design and implementation. **
+These led us to identify three vertical pillars of ConsensusLab research: **scaling by sharding, scaling consensus proper, and scalable execution**.
+These are supported by research considerations that are pervasive in all of our work: **security, decentralisation, and correctness of design and implementation**.

 ### Work Area 1: Sharding

 Assuming a future Web3 handling Web2-sized workloads, one cannot rely on a single blockchain network to “rule them all”, much like today’s web workloads are not executed on any single centralised machine.

-This immediately brings** sharding **to the picture, i.e. the horizontal scaling of decentralised systems.
-At ConsensusLab, we work at the intersection of classical distributed computing and database problems related to concurrency — such as _cross-shard transaction semantics_ and _shard state management_ —_ _and Web3-specific security challenges.
+This immediately brings sharding to the picture, i.e. the horizontal scaling of decentralised systems.
+At ConsensusLab, we work at the intersection of classical distributed computing and database problems related to concurrency — such as cross-shard transaction semantics and shard state management — and Web3-specific security challenges.

 Sharding challenges are complemented by low-level interoperability challenges among consensus protocols of different families.
-Not precluding alternative designs, we envision a world of **hierarchical shards **in which shards at a “higher” level leverage consensus protocols with stronger security and possibly weaker performance than shards on a “lower” level.
+Not precluding alternative designs, we envision a world of hierarchical shards in which shards at a “higher” level leverage consensus protocols with stronger security and possibly weaker performance than shards on a “lower” level.

 ### Work Area 2: Consensus proper

 In this work area, we focus on consensus protocols within a single shard.
 In a possible hierarchical approach, different consensus protocols will be applicable to different shards and use cases.

-We aim at identifying** the “best” consensus protocol within a given security and scalability context**, applicable to a single shard.
+We aim at identifying the “best” consensus protocol within a given security and scalability context, applicable to a single shard.
 Different consensus protocols may be relevant, targeting distinct sybil attack protection mechanisms, participating population size, performance, and security guarantees.

 We pay particular attention to the tradeoffs between ease of design, maintainability, and system guarantees.